The Government will bring in fines starting at £1,000 for people in England who fail to...read more

 Over a million people over 50 have been pushed out of the labour market and are struggling to get back into work, according to a new report by Business in the Community.

-They are also more likely to remain out of work once they lose a job and if they want to find new employment they have to rely on their own resources and networks.
+People over 50 are being pushed out of the labour market and struggling to get back into work, a new report finds.
+The report by Business in the Community found that this age group are also more likely to remain out of work once they lose a job and if they want to find new employment they have to rely on their own resources and networks.

 The Missing million: Pathways back into employment report finds that the over 50s continue to face age discrimination and they are increasingly having to start their own businesses or go into unpaid work, when they would prefer to do otherwise.